kalngyk/palsgraph/README.md

 shown_count = 1
 for communities in islice(comp, max_shown): # For each possible set of communities

-    # Find optimal positions for displaying the nodes in the graph
+    # Find optimal positions for displaying the communities in the graph
     pos = palsgraph.getpos(G, communities)

     # Generate a colormap